I have traveled to Sapa, Vietnam, many times. Sapa is a charming place and well worth the visit.

 Here are some significant crimes of opportunities in Sapa:

 - Pickpockets – The most common crime of opportunity in Sapa is pickpockets.
-Some children dressed in traditional clothes may be thieves looking for a way to pick your pockets.
+Some children dressed in traditional clothes may be thieves looking for a way to pick their pockets.
 One of the children may try to keep you occupied, while another will pickpocket you.
 Most pickpocketing in Sapa is a crime of opportunity.

 - Snatch and Grab While Walking – Another widespread crime of opportunity is the snatch and grab while walking down the street.
 Someone may see that your handbag, backpack, camera, or phone is not secure, so they will come by on their motorbike and grab it.